rosvik/container-cubby/README.md

 - [extended attributes](https://wiki.archlinux.org/title/Extended_attributes) to store file metadata.
   - The `user.mime_type` extended attribute is used to store the media type of manifests.

-As an example, if the image `rosvik/container-cubby:latest` is created as one manifest and one blob with hash `sha256:abc123`, then the following files will be created:
+As an example, if the image `rosvik/container-cubby:latest` is created as one manifest which points to two blobs with hashes `sha256:abcdef123456` and `sha256:123456abcdef`, then the following files will be created:

 ```
 <DATA_DIR>/